-Queenborough and Rusenden: Regeneration Area
+Queenborough and Rushenden: Regeneration Area and Queenborough and Rushenden Masterplans

-- 8.34 As set out above, the site also lies within the Queenborough and Rushenden regeneration area (policy regen 2).
+- 9.10 As set out above, the site also lies within the Queenborough and Rushenden Regeneration Area (policy regen 2).
 The supporting text to this policy sets out that "Recent development has seen the emergence of the Neatscourt area as a retail centre to complement Sheerness town centre.
-However, it is important that if further proposals for retail uses are brought forward, they do not undermine the role and retail function of Sheerness town centre and other local centres or undermine the ability of the site to meet the identified needs for industrial floorspace for Sheppey (and the Borough) for the local plan period." - 8.35 Considering the assessment carried out above, I have concluded that the proposed development would not give rise to significant harm to existing centres and would not give rise to material harm in respect of allowing industrial floorspace needs to be met.
-The policy itself includes very similar wording where it states "proposals will, as appropriate provide, at Neatscourt, commercial floorspace unless this would adversely impact upon the vitality of Sheerness town centre or compromise the achievement of meeting industrial floorspace needs as required for the Local Plan period."
+However, it is important that if further proposals for retail uses are brought forward, they do not undermine the role and retail function of Sheerness town centre and other local centres or undermine the ability of the site to meet the identified needs for industrial floorspace for Sheppey (and the Borough) for the local plan period." - 9.11 Considering the assessment carried out above, I have concluded that the proposed development would give rise to significant harm to existing centres (notably Sheerness) - 9.12 However, the proposal would not give rise to material harm in respect of allowing industrial floorspace needs to be met.
+The policy itself includes very similar wording where it states, "proposals will, as appropriate provide, at Neatscourt, commercial floorspace unless this would adversely impact upon the vitality of Sheerness town centre or compromise the achievement of meeting industrial floorspace needs as required for the Local Plan period."
 As such, I am of the view that the proposal would be in accordance with this aspect of the policy.
 There are other matters required to be addressed as part of this policy, such as design, sustainable design and construction, landscaping and biodiversity which will explored in further detail below, however, subject to these matters being considered acceptable I can identify no conflict with this policy.